m5stack/m5-docs/docs/en/core/face_kit.md

 <img src="assets/img/product_pics/core/faces_kit/face_05.jpg">

 The other panels are Calculator, Keyboard, Encoder, Joystick, Fingerprint, RFID and QWERTY Keyboard.

+<mark>To reduce the difficulty of disassembly when removing the replacement panel, it is recommended to remove the M5Core and then disassemble the panel.</mark>

 ### Calculator Keyboard
 <img src="assets/img/product_pics/core/faces_kit/calculator.png">